-B.1 Strategy development approach
+Strategy development approach B.1

 In writing this strategy we have ensured that we have reviewed best practice guidance and developed our strategy in accordance with those guidelines as well as the Care Quality Commission (CQC) expectations for strategy development.
-NHS Improvement's strategy development toolkit identifies the seven stages of strategy development.
+NHS Improvement's strategy development toolkit27 identifies the seven stages of strategy development.